kurtsson/jekyll-multiple-languages-plugin/README.md

 {% translate_file pagename/blockname.md %}
 ```

-This plugin have exactly the same support and syntax as the Jekyll's built in liquid tag:
+This plugin has exactly the same support and syntax as the Jekyll's built in liquid tag:

 ```liquid
 {% include file %}
 ```

-so plugins that extends its functionality should be picked up by this plugin as well.
+so plugins that extend its functionality should be picked up by this plugin as well.

 ### 5.3.
 Permalinks and Translating Links
-To use localized pages with permalinks, you must provide a defalt permalink `permalink` and the language specific permalinks, for example, `permalink_fr` for French.
+To use localized pages with permalinks, you must provide a default `permalink` and the language specific permalinks, for example, `permalink_fr` for French.

 To translate links, you must also add a **unique namespace** on the YAML front matter along with the permalinks.